LuisLechugaRuiz/aware/aware/docs/development/future/pydantic_requests_script.md

 The only question is if free-format or query has specific format.
 This modifies if we can use generic tool (create_request) or we need to give a tool to each agent in the team for each service.

+## Plan

+For now we just need to showcase an initial use-case for Aware.

+For this we will go with Deterministic option.

+We need to create an easy setup where we define service (and there we are requested to fill the formats!) and also where we can select clients using a dropdown that can help to connect new agents to existing services.